cjohansen/pharmacist/README.md

 - Run development-time validations on external data to verify your expectations
 - Optionally configure caching across data sources
 - Recursively fetch nested data sources
-- Generate Datascript schema for fetched data
 - Consume data as it becomes available, or wait for the entire dataset

-Pharmacist coordinates data fetches, it does not actually implement fetching.
-It can fetch anything for you by coordinating your functions - it can work with both synchronous and asynchronous sources.
-Some relevant examples include:
+Pharmacist does not implement any specific kinds of fetches - it is not an HTTP client.
+It can fetch anything for you by coordinating functions you provide - it can work with synchronous and asynchronous sources alike.
+Some relevant examples
+include:

-* Data from the network
+* Data from HTTP APIs
 * Data from disk
 * Data from global vars (e.g. app-wide atoms)
 * Data from the browser's localStorage